sh3ngsh3ng/Project-02-V2/README.md

 # Bugs
 Testing is done after every implementation of function/feature.
 As such, most of the bugs for a particular function/feature is resolved before moving on to the next.

-For more bugs encountered during the project, refer to: https://bit.ly/3Eur3Lx
+For a list of bugs encountered during the project, refer to the bugs section of : https://bit.ly/3Eur3Lx

-Below are some of the unresolved bugs:

 <br/>